Hogan's Heroes: Theme music

-Jewish Casting
+Jewish casting

 Robert Clary spent three years during World War II in a concentration camp and still had his ID tattoo on his arm.

-The actors who played the four major German roles—Werner Klemperer (Klink), John Banner (Schultz), Leon Askin (General Burkhalter), and Howard Caine (Major Hochstetter)—were all Jewish.
-In fact, Klemperer, Banner, and Askin had all fled the Nazis before or during World War II (Caine, whose birth name was Cohen, was an American); Klemperer, the son of conductor Otto Klemperer, fled Hitler's Germany with his family in 1933, Banner emigrated from Switzerland to the United States when Germany annexed his native Austria in 1938, and Askin emigrated from a pre-war French internment camp in 1940 and his parents were initially transported to Theresienstadt, then Auschwitz, and killed at Lublin.
+The actors who played the four major German roles—Werner Klemperer (Klink), John Banner (Schultz), Leon Askin (General Burkhalter), and Howard Caine (Major Hochstetter)—were all Jewish or came from Jewish families (Klemperer's father was Jewish by birth).
+In fact, Klemperer, Banner, and Askin had all fled the Nazis before or during World War II (Caine, whose birth name was Cohen, was an American).
+Klemperer, the son of conductor Otto Klemperer, fled Hitler's Germany with his family in 1933.
+Banner emigrated from Switzerland to the United States when Germany annexed his native Austria in 1938.
+Askin emigrated from a pre-war French internment camp in 1940; his parents were initially transported to Theresienstadt, then Auschwitz, and killed at Lublin.

 Robert Clary, a French Jew who played LeBeau, spent three years in a concentration camp (with an identity tattoo from the camp on his arm, "A-5714"); his parents and other family members were killed there.
-Other Jewish actors, including Harold Gould and Harold J. Stone, made multiple appearances playing German generals.
-Also, the Jewish actresses Louise Troy and Nita Talbot each appeared in several episodes.
-The Jewish actor Hans Conried, was also in some episodes.
+Other Jewish actors made multiple appearances, including Henry Corden (five episodes), Hans Conried, Karl Bruck, Harold Gould and Harold J. Stone, the latter two playing German generals.
+Also, the Jewish actresses Louise Troy, Arlene Martel, Jackie Joseph, and Nita Talbot each appeared in several episodes.

 In addition to these actors, the program's creators, Bernard Fein and Albert Ruddy, were Jewish.
+In addition, the chief film editor, Michael Kahn (film editor), is Jewish.